 This module is an introduction to steady-state process simulation by computer.
 Students will use a commercial package in a design environment and will develop an understanding of the benefits and drawbacks of such tools.
-You’ll spend one hour in lectures and three hours in practicals per week.
+You’ll spend one hour in lectures and around three hours in practicals per week.

 The aim of this module is for students to gain an appreciation of the key techniques that are applied by companies in the planning and financial management of projects.
 You will review project planning procedures and the assessment of the impact of a project on a company's financial and managerial performance.
-You’ll spend 3 hours in lectures per week.
+You’ll spend three hours in lectures per week.

 In this module you’ll look in detail at the process of mass transfer in multi-component separation equipment and multicomponent separation processes.
 You’ll learn principles of design for distillation and absorption columns and use computer applications.
 You’ll spend two hours in lectures and one hour in workshops per week studying for this module.